jenkinsci/docker-plugin/CONTRIBUTING.md

   * Don't give findbugs anything new to complain about.
   * Don't give the compiler/IDEs anything new to warn about.
 - Preserve existing functionality by default:
-  * Make sure that existing users don't find that their functionality has changed after they've upgraded from an old version of the plugin to a version of the plugin that contains your changes.
+  * Where possible, ensure that existing users don't find that their functionality has changed after they've upgraded from an old version of the plugin to a version of the plugin that contains your changes.
-  * When adding new functionality, make sure the defaults are unchanged so that nobody finds new, unexpected, things happening after upgrading.
+  * When adding new functionality, try to keep the defaults are unchanged so that nobody finds new, unexpected, things happening after upgrading.
+  * Ensure any breaking changes are well documented in the PR description.
 - Configuration data changes:
   * If the PR adds a new field to an existing (or new) data structure, make sure you've written good help text for it that explains what it's for, why it's useful, and an example.
   Implement corresponding `doCheck` methods to provide validation when users are entering this data from the WebUI.